EthanBurkett/goadmin/PLUGINS.md

    # Restart GoAdmin
    ```

+   > Or if you're using the `pnpm dev` script, this will auto-rebuild.

 4. **Verify in UI**: Navigate to **Plugins** page to see your plugin running!

 ## Creating a Plugin